 We value your choices on privacy.
 When entering this website, cookies will be placed on your computer for technical purposes and to analyse the way our website is used.
-If you click “Accept all cookies”, cookies will be placed on your computer to personalise your experience and support our marketing activity.
-By clicking “Your personal cookie settings”, you can manage which cookies you are happy for us to place on your computer.
+If you click “Accept all cookies”, cookies will be placed on your computer to personalise your experience and to help us analyse the effectiveness of our marketing activity.
+By clicking “Manage your cookie settings”, you can choose which cookies you are happy for us to place on your computer.

 The recruitment process

 Once you have found a job you would like to apply for, please send your CV and a covering letter to our HR Team at firstname.lastname@example.org.

 Your CV is a chance to make you, your relevant skills and your career history stand out.

 - Keep your CV clear and concise